ryanaghdam/mr-checkbox/README.md

 Vaidates a value against a given set of requirements.
 Named after a former colleague.

-Mr. Checkbox is curried; validators can be created with partially-applied invocation.
+Mr. Checkbox (the function, not the person) is curried; validators can be created with partially-applied invocation.

 Domain